FREE Claim Assessment

 How to Submit an Insurance Claim

 You might expect a few paragraphs here now, right?
 A step-by-step, veritable Exodus saga so that Insurance God will release you from the burdens of your property damage.
 On the contrary, it’s just one line: Contact your public insurance adjuster first – before you contact your insurance company.
-The purpose of a public insurance adjuster is to be an intermediary between you and your insurance company, because they are experts at getting you the most out of your insurance plan.
+The purpose of a public insurance adjuster is to be an intermediary between you and your insurance company because they are experts at getting you the most out of your insurance plan.
 For us, we ask that you fill out this form.
 There is no obligation – as public insurance adjusters, we review your status and let you know how we can help you, and then you’ll decide.

 Did you know that about 80% of the Israelites chose to remain in Egypt?
 Better the slavery they knew than the desert they didn’t.
-Call us your Moses – we’ll lead you to freedom but you have to decide to come, and at the same time, we, like Moses, will ensure you that any desert you may encounter will only lead you to a more promising property land.
+Call us your Moses – we’ll lead you to freedom but you have to decide to come, and at the same time, we, like Moses, will ensure you that any dessert you may encounter will only lead you to a more promising property land.